|TABLE OF CONTENTS|

 The 3000 was supposed to take over most of the chores, but has not gotten much use since I bought it.
-The engine has been making too much noise and smoke for me to get comfortable working it very hard or very much.
+The engine has been making too much noise for me to get comfortable working it very hard or very much.
 As seen in this photo the 2N and 8N have continued to be my workers.
 The solution is to pull the 3000 apart, figure out what it needs, and either fix it or part it out.

 1 - A 4-foot piece of 1-1/2" heavy wall pipe.
 This will be an extension handle for your breaker bar.

 2 - Large sockets and combination wrenches in sizes from 15/16" to 1-1/4".